MCamp859/hello-world/mawp5g-README.md

 -   CentOS* 7.9.2009.

-### Client devices
+### Client Device

--   Laptop support Cellular / WIFI (or Wi-Fi + Cellular/USB tethering)
+-   Laptop supporting Wi-Fi and cellular (or Wi-Fi + cellular/USB tethering)

 -   Ubuntu* 20.04

--   Wifi AP
+-   Wi-Fi AP

 ## How It Works

-GMA client will connect to GMA server over Celluar and Wifi, At the very beginning, client has only one delivery connection (e.g. celluar) established,and will try getting the second delivery connection.
-After both delivery connections are established, will then establish a websocket,A websocket-based secure connection is established between client and server to exchange messages, A new protocol layer – GMA convergence is introduced to handle all multi-path related operations, e.g. splitting, reordering, duplication, elimination measurements, etc.
+The Generic Multi-Access (GMA) client connects to the GMA server over cellular and Wi-Fi.
+At the very beginning, the client has only one delivery connection established (e.g. cellular) and will try to make the second delivery connection.
+After both delivery connections are established, the client will then establish a websocket-based secure connection between client and server to exchange messages.
+A new protocol layer for GMA convergence is introduced to handle all multi-path related operations, for example, splitting, reordering, duplication, elimination measurements, etc.

 ![The architecture is represented by a complex block diagram.](/images/multi-access-with-private-5g-arch-diagram.png)